connor-cs/phase-1-project/README.md

 # Phase One Project

-### My project is a single-page "application" that uses a database of recipes/meals/foods to allow a hypothetical user to perform the following functions:
+### This is my first JavaScript project.
+It is a single-page "application" that uses a database of recipes/meals/foods to allow a hypothetical user to perform the following functions:

 1. Search for a particual food by name, and receive a picture, a list of indgredients, and directions on how to make it
 2. Search using an ingredient as a keyword returning a list of meals that use that ingredient